gary9716/MultiDisplaySpoutSystem/README.md

    *  left click on one of crosshairs or anchors: select clicked anchor or crosshair
    *  left click and drag one of crosshairs or anchors: move the anchor or crosshair.

-## Specs of the computer in the art exhibition:
+## Specs of the computer used in the art exhibition:

 * CPU: i7 7700K
 * GPU: GTX 1060 Mini ITX OC 3G, GTX 1050Ti OC 4G, HD7750